OpaxIV/drm_in_games/disasm_vm_obfuscators/vm_binary/analysis.md

 ## Definition of an VM Obfuscation
 The exact definition of an VM-based obfuscation has already been stated under the section https://github.com/OpaxIV/hslu_secproj/blob/0bc6c015a4a7fa69abbd0b94e3960d5773a84f95/disasm_vm_obfuscators/summary.md
 In a couple of words one can say, that this obfuscation technique uses a costum instruction set architecture as the basis of its obfuscation.
-Is hides the original code in a sequence of bytes, which are then interpreted at runtime.
+It hides the original code in a sequence of bytes, which are then interpreted at runtime.
 <br>
 <img src="https://github.com/OpaxIV/hslu_secproj/assets/93701325/55528869-41ab-4306-8412-19926d8b745e" width="600">
 <br/>